sabintiwari/ClientServer/README.md

 `Client`: `client.cpp`

 * The `Client` program first initializes the socket information using the arguments that are passed.
-If successful getting the host using the arguments, the `Client` will call the `batch_transactions()` method with the filename of the transactions file.
+If successful getting the host using the arguments, the `Client` will call the `batch_transactions()` method with the socket information and the filename of the transactions file.
 The transactions will be run based on the timestamps associated with them in the file.
 The connection is maintained until all the transactions are sent and replies are received. `Client` uses `Logger` to create two log files and write to `std::cout`.
 The log files will be `logs/[pid]_client_log_file.txt` for the program log and `logs/[pid]_transactions_log_file.txt` for the transaction log.
 * The `Client` program has the following functions:
 ```c++
 std::string i_to_s(int value);